Municipal Court

 A Bench trial is a trial before the Judge which requires an orderly presentation of evidence, including testimony and is followed by the Judge's ruling.

 Prior to your trial, it is recommended you read the ordinance(s) of which you are being charged.
-The Court can supply subpoenas to ensure production of evidence and the appearance of witnesses, should you need them.
-It is your responsibility to have subpoenas served.
-You cannot personally serve them.
+The Court may issue subpoenas at your request to ensure the production of evidence and the appearance of witnesses, should you need them.

 If you are found guilty at trial, all fines and costs are due the day of Court.